Statement of Faith

 8. We believe in the bodily resurrection of believers to everlasting life and fellowship with God.
 We also believe in the bodily resurrection of all non¬believers to everlasting torment and punishment in hell’s fire.

-9. We believe that God's plan for this present age involves the evangelization of the world through the witness of every believer in Jesus Christ, and the establishing of local churches as a mean of accomplishing his purposes.
+9. We believe that God’s plan for this present age involves the evangelization of the world through the witness of every believer in Jesus Christ, and the establishing of local churches as a means of accomplishing his purposes.

 10. We believe that a New Testament Church is a local fellowship of baptized believers who are associated by faith and fellowship of the Gospel, observing two ordinances of Christ (water baptism and the Lord’s Supper), committed to his teachings, exercising the gifts, rights, and privileges vested in them by his Word, and seeking to extend the Gospel to all people.
 This church is under the Lordship of Jesus Christ and the authority of his Word.

 The New Testament also speaks of the church at large as being the body of Christ, which includes all the redeemed of the ages.
 Thus, we believe in the church invisible and universal.

 Even them will I bring to my holy mountain, and make them joyful in my House of Prayer: their burnt offerings and their sacrifices shall be accepted upon my altar; for my house shall be called a House of Prayer for all people.